-Are your expectations in marriage making a big difference in your contentment and satisfaction?
+Are your expectations in marriage making a big difference in your contentment and satisfaction??
+Or discontent and disappointment?

 Do you know what you expect?

-Aside from clear communication, you might need to think about what your expectations actually are.
+If you feel like your expectations are rarely met, it might be a hint that you need to examine what your expectations actually are.
 You might not even realize you have certain expectations.
 You may assume that everyone else lives a certain way or reasons the same way as you – but they don’t.

 Just because your parents’ marriage was one model to you, and you’ve watched other couples model other kinds of marriages to you, your husband will never know what you expect marriage to look like until you talk with him.